Body of man found one month after he disappeared in Purdy bridge boat accident

 They had rowed underneath the bridge during a tide change when currents are particularly rough.
 They were not wearing life jackets.

-Christie’s companions made swam to shore and were treated on scene for hypothermia.
+Christie’s companions made the swim to shore and were treated on scene for hypothermia.

 Several dive teams arrived on scene the night of the accident but conditions were too rough to dive.
 The search continued the next day.